TL;DR, what paying a contractor actually costs

 Omnivoo Contract Management

-Pricing model: Flat $49 per finalized contract, one-time.
-Transaction fees passed through at cost, no FX markup, no subscription.
+Pricing model: $49 per contractor per month.
+Transaction fees passed through at cost, competitive FX and a 1% contractor withdrawal fee, cancel anytime.

-Omnivoo charges once when a contract is finalized.
-Later payments on the same contract do not regenerate a fee.
-There is no per-seat charge, so there is no idle-month leakage, and the exchange rate is passed through at cost with no margin added.
+Omnivoo bills $49 per contractor per month, with no contract limit per seat and no setup fee.
+The exchange rate is passed through at cost with no margin added, which is the part most per-seat platforms do not disclose on the headline.
 The contract, the tax form, and the payout sit in one flow.
 This is stated as our own pricing on /solutions/contract-management.

-Where it does not fit: Global EOR (Omnivoo’s EOR is India-only) and large steady rosters that need a deep long-retainer self-service portal.
+Where it does not fit: Global EOR (Omnivoo’s EOR is India-only) and large steady rosters that want a deep long-retainer self-service portal with rich expense and HRIS integrations.

 Deel